artur-ciocanu/launch.en/help/extension-dev/web/views.md

 <!DOCTYPE html>
 ```

-## Including the Data Collection tags iframe script
+## Including the tags iframe script

-Include the Data Collection tags iframe script within your view's HTML:
+Include the tags iframe script within your view's HTML:

 ```html
 <script src="https://assets.adobedtm.com/activation/reactor/extensionbridge/extensionbridge.min.js"></script>
 ```

-This script provides a communication API to allow your view to communicate with the Data Collection tags application.
+This script provides a communication API to allow your view to communicate with the tags application.

 ## Registering with the extension bridge communication API

-After the iframe script is loaded, you will need to provide some methods to Data Collection tags which it will use for communication.
+After the iframe script is loaded, you will need to provide some methods to tags which it will use for communication.
 Call `window.extensionBridge.register` and pass it an object as follows:

 ```js
 window.extensionBridge.register({